 Some of the most popular trails in Washington are Fire Lookout Hikes.
 With just about 80 standing fire lookouts left in Washington, you truly have your pick of epic hikes to choose from.
-Once used to look for forest fires, these fire lookouts are now a popular hiking destination.
+These lookouts were once used to look for forest fires, and now they are a popular hiking destination.
 Whether you’re chasing a moderate hike like Fremont Lookout, a short hike like High Rock Lookout, or a difficult hike like Mount Pilchuck, there is a fire lookout hike for everyone.

 The good thing about Washington Fire lookouts is that they needed to have panoramic views of the surrounding area.
 This means you can count on reaching some of the best views above the tree line in Washington state.
 So without further ado, this is a working guide to some of the best Washington fire lookout hikes.